TammyWho/CTF-Writeups/hackinghub.io/README.md

 I am a beginner when it comes to web applications pentesting.
 Quite frankly it scares me.
 I dont code web apps so I naturally dont understand how they work most of the time.
 But im planning to learn that as I solve this challenge from hackinghub.io
+**NOTE:** You might notice the domain name change a lot in the single challenge but thats only because I couldn't do the writeup and the solution in the single instance launched.
+Dont let it confuse you !